Anti-Valentine writes about a variety of topics, including affiliate marketing, online trading, music, the auto industry, and home security.

 But when it comes to the everyday guy that they see, it can be different for some women out there.
 They might find said guy attractive, but like we've all heard before: beauty is skin deep, and like with pretty women, they automatically think that there's no inner beauty or that they're shallow.

-Another reason is this: it has been said that average or ugly looking guys with the three Ss I mentioned above (self-confidence, self-control, and sense of humour) are perhaps more desirable in the long run than a good looking guy with said traits.
-After all they want to be the pretty ones in the relationship, and if the guy has everything, plus looks, then the woman will look like a side dish in comparison.
+Another reason is this: it has been said that average or ugly-looking guys with the three Ss I mentioned above (self-confidence, self-control, and sense of humour) are perhaps more desirable in the long run than a good-looking guy with said traits.
+After all, they want to be the pretty ones in the relationship, and if the guy has everything, plus looks, then the woman will look like a side dish in comparison.

 A woman wants a man, and not another woman, in most cases.
-Pretty men are probably more likely to be sought after for a one night stand or a temporary fling.
+Pretty men are probably more likely to be sought after for a one-night stand or a temporary fling.
 And this might be the way these men like it anyway.
 These women might think that the odds of them ending up with such a guy, especially on a more permanent basis, are not in their favour—especially if they aren't that easy on the eyes themselves.

-With pretty women it might be different.
-If they're the vacuous type they might then think because a guy is good looking he's also brainless, and just cruises on his good looks.
+With pretty women, it might be different.
+If they're the vacuous type, they might then think because a guy is good-looking, he's also brainless and just cruises on his good looks.

-The theory is that for every prince out there, there are about 9 frogs, if not more.
+The theory is that for every prince out there, there are about nine frogs, if not more.
 I tried to use some euphemism there, but maybe it didn't work.
-Average looking or even ugly people probably outnumber pretty ones by a big margin.
+Average-looking or even ugly people probably outnumber pretty ones by a big margin.
 I know—harsh.
 But it's true.

-Just take comfort in knowing that they'll likely marry that guy and after a while they'll divorce him and take half of his hard-earned money.
+Just take comfort in knowing that they'll likely marry that guy, and after a while, they'll divorce him and take half of his hard-earned money.
 I've seen it happen.
 It's not just a thing that happens in movies.
 Money makes it a lot easier to love someone, but it doesn't last as long usually, particularly when there's no prenuptial agreement.